drocheam/optrace/docs/source/usage/image.rst

    >>> ot.RImage.SIZES
    [1, 3, 5, 7, 9, 15, 21, 27, 35, 45, 63, 105, 135, 189, 315, 945]

-Whereas the larger side is larger by a factor with elements of :attr:`ot.RImage.SIZES <optrace.tracer.r_image.RImage.SIZES>` up to:
+Whereas the larger side is larger by a factor with elements of :attr:`ot.RenderImage.SIZES <optrace.tracer.image.render_image.RenderImage.SIZES>` up to:

 .. doctest::